Skip to content

 4. Click on any heading in the table of contents to jump straight to that section.
 Procedure template table of contents

-• Helps you organize your content logically.
+• Forces you to organize content logically.

 Documenting > Documents